LiMinggang/madedit-mod/README.txt

 New: Configurable column number of the column hint indicator #303
 New: Reset MadPython console output
 New: JSON formatter #306
-Improve readability of recorded MadPython
+New: Automatically create new file if not exist #300 Improve readability of recorded MadPython
 Set Recent files, Search/replace Text to true on PurgeHistory dialog Add more Regex error strings for translation